skeeto/skeeto.github.com/_posts/2020-09-25-w64devkit-Almost-Everything-You-Need.markdown

 grab the source tarball, unpack it using the provided tools, then in the unpacked source:

-    $ cd windows
-    $ make -f Makefile.mgw CC="cc -fcommon"
+    $ make -C windows -f Makefile.mgw

-(The `-fcommon` flag is [currently necessary][fcommon] due to a bug in PuTTY.)
 You'll have a custom-built putty.exe, as well as the other tools.
 If you have any patches, apply those first!

 Would you like to embed an extension language in your application?
 Lua is a solid choice, in part because it's such a well-behaved dependency.